Commonfare-net/secrets/resources/public/static/README.md

 covered by tests and can be used by other clojure applications
 [via org.clojars.dyne](https://clojars.org/org.clojars.dyne/fxc).

+The aim of the FXC and Secrets multi-sig implementation is to maintain backward compatibility across new versions and provide a library and application that is fully covered by tests units and whose functioning can be insured on a long-term basis.

 Both Secrets and FXC are written in a functional, non-imperative, stateless language and don't use any database: all content passing